PietroMarigo/BiAI/README.md

 docker run --name biaipg -p 5432:5432 -e POSTGRES_PASSWORD=example -d postgres
 ```

-Store your actual credentials in the `credentials` file and reference them from environment variables when you expand the application.
+Store your actual credentials in the `credentials` file.
+The server automatically loads this file at startup so any `KEY=value` pairs become environment variables.
 When the server starts it attempts to connect to the database using `DB_HOST` and `DB_PORT` from the environment.
 The console will indicate whether the connection succeeded or failed.
 ### n8n Automation